ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 **Get job logs**

-To view the logs of any job, use the following command.
+To view the logs of any job, use the following command:

 <pre><code>polly jobs logs --workspace-id <workspace id> --job-id <job id></code></pre>